Claim: Essay compares education and career experience of government officials and celebrities.

 Yes, it is a wonderful dream to sit down with dictators and terrorists and join hands, singing Cumbaya and talking of world peace.
 But it is not real.
 We did not stop Adolf Hitler from taking over the entire continent of Europe by simply talking to him.
 We sent our best and brightest, with the strength and determination that this Country is known for, and defeated the Nazi regime.
 President John F. Kennedy did not stop the Soviet ships from unloading their nuclear missiles in Cuba in 1962 with mere words.
 He stopped them with action, and threat of immediate war if the ships did not turn around.
 We did not end the Cold War with conferences.
 It ended with the strong belief of President Ronald Reagan… PEACE through STRENGTH.

-factual information presented here is not difficult to verify, as biographies detailing the educational and professional qualifications of our high-ranking government officials are readily available from a number of
+factual information presented here is not difficult to verify, as biographies detailing the educational and professional qualifications of our high-ranking government officials are readily available from a number of on-line sources:

 - President George W. Bush